gaimerI/gaimeri.github.io/bflat.md

 )
 ```

 All built-in functions take a strict number of arguments.
 For longer operations, please chain them, or better yet, create functions.
+We understand that this is overly verbose, but it simplifies parsing and reading.

 ```
 (print